Category:Scraping Tools

 Cons

-• No GitHub login option: Unlike competitors that offer GitHub OAuth for quick registration, ScrapingDog requires manual account creation, adding friction to the signup process.
+• No GitHub login option: Unlike competitors offering GitHub OAuth, ScrapingDog requires manual account creation.

 Pricing Breakdown

-ScrapingDog offers a $40 per month starting package that includes 200,000 requests, one of the more generous base allocations at this price point.
+ScrapingDog offers a $40 per month plan with 200,000 credits, one of the more generous base allocations at this price point.

 Performance Breakdown